Overview

 Commit URL Format (Optional)

-For most Git providers (GitHub, GitLab, Bitbucket), SYNQ automatically determines the correct commit URL format.
+For most Git providers (GitHub, GitLab, Bitbucket), the correct commit URL format is determined automatically.
 For custom or self-hosted instances, you may need to specify it manually.
 Available Placeholders:{owner}- Repository owner/organization{name}- Repository name{hash}- Commit hash{branch}- Branch name{web_url}- Repository web URL{provider}- Git provider (github, gitlab, bitbucket, azuredevops)

 - GitHub: